Bad Cop - kriminell gut

 Bad Cop - kriminell gut is a German television series that premiered on September 21, 2017 on RTL Television.

 Plot

-The twin brothers Jesko and Jan Starck (David Rott) lead both very different lives.
+The twin brothers Jesko and Jan Starck (David Rott) lead very different lives.
 While Jesko became a successful detective inspector, Jan has taken the career of a criminal and is thus on the other side of the law.
 But in a fateful moment, everything suddenly changes when Jesko is fatally injured in a police operation involving Jan.
-Jan then takes on the identity of his deceased brother to save his own life.
+Jan then takes on the identity of his deceased twin brother to save his own life.